 The pharmacy had step-free access and an automatic door.
 The consultation room was off the retail area and was wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A hearing loop was available.
+As described in principle one, the pharmacy was registered with the local 'Safe Place' scheme.
+It offered the consultation room as a refuge for people struggling with noise and crowds.
+As the town was a very popular tourist destination, it did become very busy and crowded, particularly in the summer months.
+The manager described that local residents often came to the pharmacy to seek peace and quiet.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
 Services provided by the pharmacy were advertised in the pharmacy.
-The manager described how if a patient requested a service that could not be offered by the pharmacy at that time, she would refer them to other nearby pharmacies, calling ahead to ensure the service could be provided there.
+The manager described how if a patient requested a service that could not be offered by the pharmacy at that time, she would refer them to other nearby pharmacies.
+As the nearest pharmacy was at least 20 minutes away, she would always call ahead to ensure the service could be provided there.
 A sign-posting folder was available with details of local agencies and support networks.
 Further up-to-date signposting resources were accessed online.